greatscottgadgets/luna/docs/intro.rst

 Introduction
 ============

-	*Note: LUNA is still a work in progress; and while much of the technology is in a usable state, much of its feature-set is still being built.
-Consider LUNA an 'unstable' library, for the time being.*

 Welcome to the LUNA project!
 LUNA is a full toolkit for working with USB using FPGA technology; and provides hardware, gateware, and software to enable USB applications.